ElvisAns/webflow_local_bridge/readme.md

 Register a script with a specific version.

-Note : The first time you create a new file remember to register it's dev version (`npm run register -- register --version=dev --file=test.js `, which will automatically register the localhost url) then you can switch to that dev version whenever you want to start development and see changes live.
+Note : The first time you create a new file remember to register it's dev version (`npm run register -- register --version=dev --file=test.js --location=head`, which will automatically register the localhost url) then you can switch to that dev version whenever you want to start development and see changes live.

 ```bash